Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/docker/_docker_compose_example.markdown

 # then go to http://localhost:3000/users
 ```

-### make local changes, then rebuild your project:
+### Make local changes, then rebuild your project:
 ```bash
 $ docker-compose stop # not sure if you need to do this...
 # make changes